Saskatoon Berry Seedlings For Personal Or Commercial Use

 This edible berry, which ripens in June and July and has a taste similar to blueberry, is also often made into several types of foodstuffs, including pies, jams, wines and beers.

-Thiessen Saskatoon Berries - An Excellent Choice For Production Orchards
+Thiessen Saskatoon Berry Seedlings - An Excellent Choice For Production Orchards

-Smoky Saskatoon Berries - Sweet, Mild Flavored, And Very Productive
+Smoky Saskatoon Berry - Sweet, Mild Flavored, And Very Productive

-Northline Saskatoon Berries - Large Size With Excellent Flavor - Another Good Choice For Commercial Orchards
+Northline Saskatoon Berry - Large Size With Excellent Flavor - Good Choice For Commercial Orchards

 Martin Saskatoon Berry - Uniform Ripening With Size And Quality

-Martin was discovered as a seedling of the Thiessen Saskatoon berry, and it has all the qualities and size of Thiessen.
-I have observed this cultivar in production and am very impressed with the size and quality of berry, as well as the uniformity in ripening and the structure of the plant.
+Martin was discovered as Ssakatoon Berry seedlings of the Thiessen Saskatoon berry, and it has all the qualities and size of Thiessen.
+We have observed this cultivar in production and are very impressed with the size and quality of berry, as well as the uniformity in ripening and the structure of the plant.
 Dr. Richard St. Pierre, of the University of Saskatchewan, feels that because of it’s parentage, it’s size and uniformity, it warrants use in commercial Saskatoon berry orchards

-JB 30 was discovered near Langham, Saskatchewan and after comparative test results was a warranted by Dr. Richard St Pierre as worthy of commercial production.
+JB 30 Saskatoon berries were discovered near Langham, Saskatchewan and after comparative test results was a warranted by Dr. Richard St Pierre as worthy of commercial production.
 15mm diameter berries are born in clusters.
 Even ripening makes this cultivar a candidate for mechanical harvesting.
 The bloom timing is the same as most Saskatoon berries and this cultivar is low suckering, and has excellent flavor and high productivity.